Saah7/NeopetsUserscripts/README.md

 # NeopetsUserscripts
 _monkey userscripts for Neopets
+See [Userscript Descriptions](https://github.com/saahphire/NeopetsUserscripts/wiki/Userscript-Descriptions) for information on each script's features, or look at its comments

 ## How to install
 - Install an userscripts extension.
 From most to least recommended: